Christine Maxwell

-Christine Yvonne Malina-Maxwell (born 16 August 1950) is a British Internet content pioneer and educator.
+Christine Yvonne Malina-Maxwell (born 16 August 1950) is a British Internet pioneer and educator.
 She is the creator and co-founder of Magellan, co-founder of the software company Chiliad and the author of several books.
 She was the Program Manager of Learning Technologies at the University of Texas at Dallas.

 Early life and education

 Christine Maxwell was born in Maisons Laffitte, France, on August 16, 1950.
-She is the daughter of Elisabeth Maxwell, a French-born Holocaust scholar, and Robert Maxwell, a Czechoslovak-born British media proprietor.
+She is the daughter of Elisabeth Maxwell, a French-born Holocaust scholar, and Robert Maxwell, a Czechoslovak-born businessman.
 Her father was Jewish and her mother was of Huguenot descent.
 One of nine children, siblings include her twin sister Isabel Maxwell, brothers Kevin Maxwell and Ian Maxwell, and Ghislaine Maxwell.
 Her mother stated that all of her children were brought up Anglican.
 From 1960, her family resided at Headington Hill Hall, where the offices to Robert Maxwell's Pergamon Press were located.

 After attending senior school at Milham Ford School in Oxford, England, in 1969, she entered Pitzer College, Claremont, California, from which she received the degree of Bachelor of Arts with a major in Latin American Studies and Sociology in May 1972.

 In September 1973, Maxwell entered Lady Spencer Churchill College of Education (now part of Oxford Brookes University).
 She graduated in June 1974 with a Post-Graduate Teaching Certificate.
 Maxwell later earned a master's degree in Interdisciplinary Studies from the University of Texas at Dallas.